Dana Wells

-Dana Clemmer Wells Jr. (born August 5, 1966) is an American former professional football nose tackle.
+Dana Clemmer Wells Jr. (born August 5, 1966) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Arizona Wildcats.

 Professional career

 He played in the National Football League (NFL) in 1989.
 He was selected 306th overall in the 11th round of the 1989 NFL draft by the Cincinnati Bengals.

 College career

 Wells played college football at the University of Arizona and won the Morris Trophy two times.